 A healthcare organisation for example, can use a video conferencing tool to provide their staff with product training including lunch and learn sessions.
 All the on-demand videos can then be hosted on a section of their intranet.
 Using taxonomy, videos appear on other contextually relevant sections on the intranet such as an area dedicated to information about a product or service line.

 Further reading: [On-demand webinar] How to Inspire Confidence and Engagement in a Distributed Workforce

 #3: Virtual Collaboration and Communication

 Digital collaboration in the workplace is another key trend that is growing in significance.

-There are solutions available to replace almost every in-person office interaction now, from virtual meetings, to project workspaces, to a detailed corporate directory, to social forums that can take the place of the watercooler catch-up.
+There are digital workplace solutions available to replace almost every in-person office interaction now; from virtual meetings, to project workspaces, to a detailed corporate directory, to social forums that can take the place of the watercooler catch-up.

 Screen sharing and file-based collaboration allows team members to work on the same project in real time.
 And that’s because collaboration currently is – and will continue to be – incredibly important in the modern workplace: one study found that companies which promoted collaborative working were five times as likely to be high performing.

 #4: A Sharper Focus on Strategy and Roadmaps

 The digital workplace has, for many organisations, replaced the central physical workplace.
 With the rise in the need for effective digital workplaces, organisations will need to be more strategic and proactive to ensure long-term success.

 Whether you’re building a new digital workplace or optimising your existing one, having a proper digital workplace framework, strategy and roadmap in place is key to success.
 It’s just as important to allocate internal ongoing resources to governance, to ensure your digital workplace remains usable, central and relevant over time.
 This is a relatively small but vital investment to support what is an increasingly important piece of IT infrastructure within an organisation.